January 29th is National Corn Chip Day.

 Here are more photos from the early years of Fritos, on FlashbackDallas.com.

-Corn chips and tortilla chips are made in very different ways.
+Corn chips and tortilla chips are made from the same basic ingredients, but in very different ways.

 Comments are closed.